sahoochinmay/C-Programming/1 Basic Programs/README.md

 ##### I'm Chinmay Ranjan Sahoo [sahoochinmay][website] 😄

-### Here I am trying to add most of the C programming codes 😉.
+### Here I am trying to add most of the C programming codes which can help others. 😉

 ---